How to Limewash a Brick Home

 Tip: If you are wanting a solid finish, Romabio has created another product, called Masonry Flat that will not chip or flake and has a 20 year warranty with 2 coats.

-You can apply a second coat of the limewash which will slow down that aging process, but if you are going to do 2 coats anyway, I would choose Romabio Masonry Flat.
-And they have a fabulous color collection with Young House Love!
+You can apply two coats of limewash which will slow down that aging process, but if you are going to do 2 coats anyway, I would choose Romabio Masonry Flat.

 Now how about a bunch of before and afters to see the amazing difference!